-No person shall augment the use of process water or, in any way, dilute or attempt to dilute a discharge as a par-
+No person shall augment the use of process water or, in any way, dilute or attempt to dilute a discharge as a partial or complete substitute for adequate pretreatment to achieve compliance with the limitations contained in this Ordinance.

 Section 2.
 Intake Water Adjustment